By Tammie Smeltz

 - When a healthcare provider participates in a trial, they should be present in the courtroom for the entire trial.
 A trial could last anywhere from a few days to a month.
 Since the MLMIC-insured defendants were dismissed from the case, they did not lose any revenue due to the cancellation of office hours.

-- MLMIC closes its file once the motion is filed with the court.
+- MLMIC closes its file once the judge’s order and closing papers are filed with the court.
 At that point, it was no longer necessary for the MLMIC-insured physician and nurse practitioner to report the case to healthcare facilities when applying for or updating credentials.

 MLMIC remains committed to the vigorous defense of meritless malpractice claims and the use of summary judgment to achieve early resolutions for its policyholders.
 If you are involved in a lawsuit and want to know whether summary judgment is recommended in your case, contact your claims specialist or MLMIC-appointed defense attorney.